 Let $\sL_G$ be the rank one $\dR[G]$-local system on $Y$ whose monodromy action is given by multiplication on the right.
 Note that $\sL_G\cong Rp_!\dR_{\widetilde{Y}}$ as sheaves of right $\dR[G]$-modules.
 Then an equivalent description of the Mellin transformation is given by the following \begin{prop}

 where $q: Y\to \textrm{pt}$ is the projection to a point. \end{prop} \begin{proof} Indeed, we have:

 where the second isomorphism uses the projection formula. \end{proof}

 \begin{remark}\rm Here we made a choice that the equivariant $G$-actions are on the right.
 This essentially depends on how we let $G$ act on $\widetilde{Y}$.
-We consider points in $\widetilde{Y}$ as homotopy classes of paths from the base point $y_0$ to an arbitrary point $y$ on $Y$.
+We consider points in $\widetilde{Y}$ as homotopy classes of paths from an arbitrary point $y$ on $Y$ to the base point $y_0$.
 Then the natural action of $G$ on $\widetilde{Y}$ is on the right. \end{remark}

 \begin{example}\rm Suppose that $Y$ is an aspherical complex manifold of complex dimension $d$ and $L$ is an $\dR$-local system on $Y$.
-Then $\sM_*(L)\cong V[-2d]$, where $V$ is the $\dR[G]$-module associated to the monodromy representation of $L$. \end{example}
+Then $\sM_!(L)\cong V[-2d]$, where $V$ is the $\dR[G]$-module associated to the monodromy representation of $L$. \end{example}

 Let $V$ be a finitely generated free $\dR$-module.
 Fix a representation $\rho: G\to \mathrm{Aut}_\dR(V)$, which induces a left $\dR[G]$-module structure on $V$.
 We write $V_\rho$ to emphasize the $\dR[G]$-module structure on $V$.
-We denote by $L_\rho$ the $\dR$-local system on $Y$ whose stalks are isomorphic to $V$ and whose monodromy action is equal to $\rho$. \begin{prop} Given any $\rho$ as above and $\sF\in D^b_c(Y, \dR)$, there is a canonical isomorphism \be \H^i_c(Y, \sF\otimes_\dR L_\rho) \cong \H^i\big(\sM_*(Y,\sF) \Lotimes_{\dR[G]}V_{\rho}\big) \ee where $\Lotimes_{\dR[G]}$ denotes the derived tensor product of right and left $\dR[G]$-modules. \end{prop} \begin{proof} By projection formula, we have
+We denote by $L_\rho$ the $\dR$-local system on $Y$ whose stalks are isomorphic to $V$ and whose monodromy action is equal to $\rho$. \begin{prop} Given any $\rho$ as above and $\sF\in D^b_c(Y, \dR)$, there is a canonical isomorphism \be \H^i_c(Y, \sF\otimes_\dR L_\rho) \cong \H^i\big(\sM_!(Y,\sF) \Lotimes_{\dR[G]}V_{\rho}\big) \ee where $\Lotimes_{\dR[G]}$ denotes the derived tensor product of right and left $\dR[G]$-modules. \end{prop} \begin{proof} By projection formula, we have